francawinter/articles/react-2/react-2.md

 };
 ```

 The `Post` component itself ist "stupid" and doesn't know which children will be passed.
-This is a simple example, but if your components contain a lot of logic / JSX, this is a way to separate concerns.
+This is a simple example, but if your components contain a lot of logic and / or JSX, this is a way to separate concerns.

 ![alt text](./assets/react-children-04.png)